|

 disturbance.
 The interaction between the

-probe beam and acoustic field
+probe beam and acoustic field has

-has typically been modeled as creating a
+typically been modeled as creating a

 deflection in the beam.
-To
+To first order,

-first order, sensitivity to deflection
+sensitivity to deflection improves by

-distance from the interaction point to
+interaction point to the

-This paper describes this interaction as
+describes this interaction as a

-a combination of displacement
+combination of displacement and

-and deflection of the optical beam.
+deflection of the optical beam.

-Displacement occurs when the beam
+Displacement occurs when the beam is

-is deflected twice by the acoustic field
+deflected twice by the acoustic field

-such that the probe beam
+such that the probe beam is

-is translated perpendicular to the
+translated perpendicular to the optical

-Experiments show that the sensitivity of
+axis.
+Experiments show that

-comparable to the deflection
+response is comparable to the deflection

 response.
 Sensing the displacement